M.S. in Secondary Education

 • Submit the non-refundable application fee

-• Official transcripts verifying completion of an undergraduate degree from an accredited college or university with a minimum cumulative grade point average of 2.75
+• Official transcripts verifying completion of an undergraduate degree from a regionally accredited college or university with a minimum cumulative grade point average of 2.75

 • Minimum 3.00 G.P.A., limit one course grade of “C”

-• Successful completion of a comprehensive exam or thesis
+• Successful completion of an individually developed project or thesis

 Career Opportunities for Graduates

-• The Secondary Ed.
-Program prepares certified teachers to more effectively manage their classroom and refines key teaching and assessments skills.
+• The Secondary Education Program prepares certified teachers to expand their teaching repertoire.

 Applications are accepted and processed throughout the year but the College recommends that students submit their applications and supporting materials well in advance of the start of the semester in which they plan to enroll.